Why you’re not meant to feel happy all the time

 ⚒️ Fulfill your basic psychological needs

-⚒️ Do what matters to you
+⚒️ Act despite what you feel

 Additional tips